 Forrest College seeks to enroll students who are motivated to learn and achieve and who have a genuine interest in furthering their education and advancing their career goals.

-- Complete financial arrangements
+- Complete satisfactory financial arrangements

 Each applicant is given individual consideration for admission.
 If there is a question as to the applicant’s readiness or motivation, the applicant may be required to interview with the Admissions Committee.
 An applicant is refused admission if, in the judgment of the Admissions Committee, the College is not able to meet the learning needs or the professional ambitions of an individual.
-The Admissions Committee notifies all applicants of acceptance or denial.
-The Admissions Committee is composed of the Financial Aid Officer, Records Officer, Admissions Officer, Allied Health Coordinator, and the Vice President for Administration and Programs, and others as determined by the administration of the College.
+The Admissions Committee notifies all applicants of acceptance or non-acceptance.
+The Admissions Committee is composed of the Academic Dean, Program Coordinators, the Finance and Records Office Coordinator, Admissions Officers, and others as determined by the administration of the College.
 The Academic Dean serves as the chair of the Admissions Committee.

-A student not currently enrolled at Forrest College may register for class(es) as a single subject student.
-Single subject students are persons without the intent of completing a program of study.
-Single subject students must meet all entrance requirements, and may register for any course offered by Forrest College provided that they have taken the necessary prerequisite(s) for the course, unless they choose to audit the course or unless they have obtained permission of the instructor.
+A student not currently enrolled at Forrest College may register for a class as a single subject student.
+Single subject students are those who do not intend to complete a program of study.
+All single subject students must meet all entrance requirements.
+They may register for any course offered by Forrest College provided that they have taken the necessary prerequisite(s) for the course, unless they choose to audit the course or unless they have obtained permission of the instructor.
 Single subject students are expected to pay all fees and tuition prior to the start of their class.

 Midterm admission provides the opportunity to complete 10-12 weeks of study in 5 or 6 weeks and allows industrious students the opportunity to get a head start in completing their programs.